 In connection with the initial public offering, Home Holdings agreed to invest \$5 million, consisting of \$2.5 million in an initial tranche and up to \$2.5 million in one or more additional tranches, directly or indirectly, in a newly formed entity named Hierarchy, LLC ("Hierarchy").
 If requested by Home Holdings and agreed to by us, we may make the subsequent investments.
 Following this \$5 million investment, Home Holdings will indirectly hold approximately a 20% voting interest in Hierarchy.
 Gary Friedman has a controlling interest in Hierarchy.
-We have the right to acquire all or a portion of Home Holdings' interest in Hierarchy between the second and third anniversary of the offering, at the greater of then fair market value and the price paid by Home Holdings.
-Further, Home Holdings has assigned to us its right of first offer and co-sale right over the sale by Mr. Friedman of his interests in Hierarchy, its right of first offer over the sale of Hierarchy or any of its lines of business, and its preemptive rights on issuances of additional interests in Hierarchy, including Mr. Friedman, will have a right of first offer, and each such member will have a co-sale right, over any future sale by the Company of its interests in Hierarchy.
+We have the right to acquire all or a portion of Home Holdings' interest in Hierarchy between the second and third anniversary of the initial public offering, at the greater of then fair market value and the price paid by Home Holdings.
+Further, Home Holdings has assigned to us its right of first offer and co-sale right over the sale by Mr. Friedman of his interests in Hierarchy, its right of first offer over the sale of Hierarchy or any of its lines of business, and its preemptive rights on issuances of additional interests in Hierarchy.
+In the event that the Company acquires interests in and becomes a member of Hierarchy, the Company and any member holding 10% of the outstanding interests in Hierarchy, including Mr. Friedman, will have a right of first offer, and each such member will have a co-sale right, over any future sale by the Company of its interests in Hierarchy.
 We transferred to Hierarchy our minimal apparel-related assets for fair market value.
 Unless otherwise agreed by Home Holdings, for two years from the date of the Hierarchy agreements, Hierarchy's lines of business will be limited to apparel and apparel related businesses.
-In addition, Hierarchy will be permanently prohibited from entering into lines of business in which we are engaged and certain lines of business in which we may become engaged (other than luggage, which Hierarchy may enter into an agreements of provide Hierarchy will be deemed a related party transaction under applicable SEC rules, all transactions between us and Hierarchy will be reviewed and subject to approval or disapproval by our audit committee, none of the members of which will be affiliated with Home Ho
+In addition, Hierarchy will be permanently prohibited from entering into lines of business in which we are engaged and certain lines of business in which we may become engaged (other than luggage, which Hierarchy way enter into after such two year period).
+The agreements among Hierarchy, Home Holdings, Mr. Friedman and the Company